 When you squash-and-merge a GitHub pull request, the default first line of the commit message is the pull request's title, and the remainder (which GitHub calls the “extended description”) is the concatenation of the messages for all the commits in the pull request.
 This latter information is not useful to future developers.
 Therefore, edit the detail text to remove all the commit messages.
 Use the pull request's description (the very first comment that was written when the pull request was created), if any.

 Another problem with not editing the commit message is that it may leave “[ci skip]” in the commit message, so the merge commit may not be processed by continuous integration such as Azure Pipelines, CircleCI, GitHub Workflows, or Travis CI.
-(CI may perform some action on every (successful) commit to master.)
+(CI may perform some action on every (successful) commit to main.)

 Back to Advice compiled by Michael Ernst.